2023 Best Value Music Master's Degree Schools in Arizona

 Best Arizona Schools for Affordable Quality for a Master's in Music

-Our analysis found University of Arizona to be the best value school for music students who want to pursue a master’s degree in Arizona.
-University of Arizona is a very large public school located in the large city of Tucson.
+Our 2023 rankings named University of Arizona the best value school in Arizona for music students working on their master’s degree.
+University of Arizona is a fairly large public school located in the city of Tucson.

-University of Arizona did well in our overall quality rankings, too.
-It placed #2 on our Best Music Master’s Degree Schools in Arizona list.
+University of Arizona also made our Best Music Master’s Degree Schools in Arizona list, coming in at #2.

 The average tuition and fees for an in-state graduate student at NAU are $11,555 a year.